aviddreams/newsletter/README.md

 ## Description

 A newsletter I email myself every morning to get caught up with what happened the day before.
-Contains Twitter Data
+You'll need to sign up to use the Twitter API.

 Setup Instructions